Potential customers always ask their friends and family for recommendations before buying a product or service.

 What is a referral program?

-A referral program is simply a process in which you prime and reward customers for spreading the word about your product or service with family, friends, and colleagues.
+A customer referral program is a word-of-mouth marketing strategy that rewards existing customers for spreading the word about your product or service with family, friends, and colleagues.

 An employee referral program might seem like a new-age offering to some.
 But it's actually the most underutilized part of any compensation and benefits program.
 In fact, numerous studies prove that referrals are the most trusted form of advertisement.
 To add to the pros list, referrals are created by happy customers, who are usually willing to spread word-of-mouth about your business for free.

-Referrals help drive profits up while keeping costs low.
 It’s pretty clear to see why referrals rock.
-But, how can you prime your business to be a referral machine?
+But how can you prime your new business to be a referral machine?
 The easiest way is to encourage referrals to happen by implementing a referral program software.

-In order to get referrals, you have to offer a product or service people want, as well as provide great customer service.
+In order to get referrals, you must offer a product or service people want, as well as provide great customer service.
 You have to make your customers happy enough to want to refer you.

-TIP: Listening to your customer's questions and concerns is a simple way to make them happy.
-Authentic user reviews have the ability to leave behind the trail of crumbs that could lead you to even happier customers after you take action.
+Listening to your customer's questions and concerns is a simple way to make them happy.
+Authentic reviews help you leave behind a trail of crumbs that could lead you to even happier customers after you take action.

-For instance, a customer of an invoice management and billing software may refer some other businesses to you if they are incentivized.
+For instance, a management software user may refer some other businesses to you if they are incentivized.
 A good incentive in this instance would be a discount or money off of their monthly bill.
 To get their referrals even more interested, you may offer the new customer a similar discount.